 Sewer pipe re-lining is a great option when the majority of your home’s sewer service line is in relatively good condition.
 If your sewer line is more than thirty years old or is presently leaking from more than one location, it’s probably time to consider a sewer line replacement in Houston.

 Sewer line repair or replacement is not a project that can not be done by a do-it-yourselfer or your local handyman.
 You need experienced, licensed professionals like the technicians at Nick’s Plumbing and Air Conditioning.
 For the last four decades, Nick’s has been repairing, maintaining, and installing sewer lines all over Houston.
-Call Nick’s Plumbing and Air Conditioning for a free estimate or free second opinion on your sewer line repair, re-lining, or replacement today.
+Call Nick’s Plumbing and Air Conditioning for a cost evaluation or second opinion on your sewer line repair, re-lining, or replacement today.
 We’re on the way!